kristjanr/wise-cs/scraped-data/related-articles/how-does-my-connection-with-quickbooks-work/content.md

   *  **Import bills to Wise**

-  *  **Automatically record transactions to QuickBooks**
+  *  **Automatically mark bills as paid in QuickBooks**

   *  **Advanced settings**

-    * Sync bill and invoice payments

-    * Record other transactions as Expenses

-    * Connected accounts

 QuickBooks also allows you to sync your **Wise Bank feeds** , but that part of the connection is managed by QuickBooks.
 Follow these steps to see a list of transactions for each of your Wise currency accounts within your QuickBooks Banking Transactions.

+###  **Eligibility**

+To ‘Automatically mark bills as paid in QuickBooks’ your QuickBooks plan must have the multicurrency feature turned on. _How to turn on multicurrency in QuickBooks_.

 ###  **Import bills to Wise**

 Turn this on to see your unpaid bills in real time and pay them seamlessly from your Bills page.

-We’ll automatically remove or skip any bills you mark as paid in QuickBooks.
+We won't import any bills you mark as paid in QuickBooks.
 Note that this means if you have paid a bill through another provider and haven’t marked it as paid in QuickBooks, it will still be visible in your Bills page on Wise.

-###  **Automatically record transactions to QuickBooks**
+###  **Automatically mark bills as paid in QuickBooks**

-Turn this on and when you pay or get paid through Wise, we’ll automatically mark bills and invoices as paid in QuickBooks.
+Turn this on and when you pay a bill through your Bills page on Wise, we’ll automatically mark it as paid for you in QuickBooks.
+Fees will be recorded as Bank Charges.
 Check out our bill payment example below.

 ###  **Advanced settings**

-Easily manage which additional settings you want on or off to suit your business needs:

-  *  **Sync bill and invoice payments** Turn this on and we’ll mark bills and invoices as paid in QuickBooks when they are paid through Wise.
-We’ll only mark invoices as paid if the payment details contain the recipient name, amount, and reference.

-  *  **Record other transactions as Expenses** Turn this on to record all Wise payments that don’t have a bill or invoice as an Expense in QuickBooks.

-  *  **Connected bank accounts** We’ll record your transactions to the QuickBooks bank account of your choice.
+ **Connected bank accounts**

+If you have ‘Import bills to Wise’ and ‘Automatically mark bills as paid in QuickBooks’ turned on, we’ll mark your bills as paid in the QuickBooks bank accounts that you select here.

 We recommend you select which accounts to connect.
-If you skipped this step during setup, we’ll search for a corresponding Wise account before recording a transaction.
-If we don’t find one, we’ll create an account for you — for example ‘Wise - EUR’.
+If you skipped this step during setup, we’ll search for a corresponding Wise account in your QuickBooks chart of accounts before recording a bill payment.
+If we don’t find one, we won’t be able record any bill payments to QuickBooks.

 ### **Example bill payment**

-In this example, your bill ‘ABC456’ in the amount of €500 has been paid to ‘Vendor 1’ using your Wise EUR account balance.
+In this example, your bill ‘ABC456’ in the amount of €500 has been paid to ‘Vendor 1’ using the Bill pay feature on Wise, and you funded the bill with your Wise EUR account balance.

 Because you connected your Wise EUR account to your QBO bank register named ‘Wise - EUR’ from your Advanced settings, the bill payment transaction gets recorded in that register.